 It’s a common saying that a tired dog is a happy dog; therefore, it’s probably fair to say that a tired traveling dog is also a happy traveling dog.
 I don’t suggest excessive exercise or extreme physical activity, but adding a couple extra minutes of exercise or playtime could help ease their way into air travel.
 Feeling tired during the flight normally equates to superb sleep.
 Again, the more sleep they obtain, the shorter and smoother the flight seems.
 I take my usual 60 minute walk (yep, I’m quite the 7 lb. athlete!) right before heading to the airport for a long international flight so I can then lick my chops while dreaming about beef jerky treats thousands of miles up in the air.

 Have a safe and healthy journey, escapaders!
 Want more tips on healthy air travel for your furry pals?
-I’ll be finishing my BRAND NEW E-Book solely dedicated to dog travel soon.
-Sign up for early-bird notification now!
+Get your paws on my BRAND NEW E-Book now!

 Markin’ it up,